 - Stop to burp your baby every few minutes.

 - Try to cup-feed your baby when they are alert.

 Finger feeding is a breastfeeding alternative used for babies that refuse the breast or refuse to latch on.
 Finger feeding is used to train a baby to suck.

 - Wash your hands.

-- Your baby’s head needs to be supported, and he/she should be facing you.
+- Your baby’s head needs to be supported, and they should face you.

-- You will need a lactation aid, which is a feeding tube that is attached to a feeding bottle.
+- You will need a lactation aid - a feeding tube attached to a feeding bottle.

-- Using your finger, you can begin to gently tickle your baby’s lips, so that he/she can start to suck on your finger.
+- Using your finger, you can gently tickle your baby’s lips so they can start to suck on your finger.

 Using a Lactation Aid

 Lactation aids supplement babies while they are at the breast; this is done with a tube and bottle filled with the mother's breast milk.

 The tube is inserted into the baby’s mouth, accompanied by the mother's nipple.
 The sucking helps to stimulate the mother's milk supply.